ThoratNeha/IIOT/README.md

 - Open the command Prompt
 - Command Prompt window will appear on the screen.
 - To confirm Node installation, type **_node -v_** command.

   ```
   node -v
   ```
+- A package manager called npm.
+It is automatically included in your installation of Node.
+You need to have an npm version of at least 5.2.
 - To confirm NPM installation, type **_npm -v_** command.

   ```
   npm -v
   ```